Where Do the Returns to Schooling Come From? Educational Transitions and Labor Market Payoffs: Sensitivity analysis

-Using potential outcomes notation, let $M(a)$ denote an individual's potential value of the mediator if their treatment status were set to $a$, and let $Y(a,m)$ denote that individual's potential outcome if their treatment and mediator statuses were set to $a$ and $m$, respectively.
-I assume, as I formalize in the following section, that sequential transitions are characterized by monotonicity; here, this means that individuals who do not complete high school cannot attend college, or $M(0)=0$.
-This sequential nature of educational transitions therefore implies the following set potential outcomes: $\{Y(1),Y(0),Y(1,0),Y(1,1)\}$.
-Further, since by the composition assumption $Y(a) = Y(a,M(a))$ \citep{VanderWeele2009a}, under monotonicity we have that $Y(0)=Y(0,M(0)) )$ terms that inform the total, direct and indirect components of the decomposition.
+How do my estimates of returns to different educational stages, as presented in the main text, tally with previous findings on the labor market returns to education?
+While previous work does not estimate quantities analogous to the direct and indirect effects of interest (i.e., the $\theta_{k}$ terms), some prior educational returns estimates are closely related to the net effect ($\tau_{k}$) terms that inform the total, direct and indirect components of the decomposition.
 My estimate of the net effect of 4-year college enrollment ($\tau_{1}$) is large, at $54\%$, but not implausibly so.
-While \citet{Zimmerman2014} and \citet{Smith2020} recover college earnings returns at around $20 $by age 30 (exploiting admissions discontinuities in the Florida and Georgia state university systems), both of these studies estimate the earnings premium from attending a less selective 4-year college rather than a community college, for the marginally qualified university attendee.
+While \citet{Zimmerman2014} and \citet{Smith2020} recover college earnings returns at around $20\%$ by age 30 (exploiting admissions discontinuities in the Florida and Georgia state university systems), both of these studies estimate the earnings premium from attending a less selective 4-year college rather than a community college, for the marginally qualified university attendee.
 By contrast, $\tau_{1}$ captures the effect of 4-year college enrollment compared with community college \textit{and} no college enrollment, pooling across the less selective colleges examined in \citet{Zimmerman2014} and \citet{Smith2020}, as well as over more selective colleges which could have greater earnings effects.
 Moreover, since $\tau_{1}$ represents an effect averaged over all individuals, it reflects a return among a broader population than the marginal college-goers examined in previous studies.\footnote{My estimate of $\Delta_{1}$ (the direct effect of 4-year college attendance on earnings) further tallies with a similar quantity estimated by \citet{Scott-Clayton}.
 On the intensive margin of employment (i.e. dropping respondents with zero observed earnings), the authors estimate a return to college attendance without degree completion of 0.21.
-While, theoretically, one might expect my estimate - which corresponds to the extensive employment margin (including respondents with zero observed earnings - to be larger, the fact that it is slightly smaller could reflect several factors, including the richer array of pre-college controls I use in my models, model mis-specification resulting from linearities imposed in prior work and, perhaps most importantly, collider-stratification biases induced by conditioning on BA completion in \citet{Scott-Clayton}'s models (biases that are likely reduced by the inclusion of time-varying controls).} As I discuss in the main text, an additional, especially point of comparison are instrumental variable (IV) estimates of returns to years of schooling.
+While, theoretically, one might expect my estimate---which corresponds to the extensive employment margin (including respondents with zero observed earnings)---to be larger, the fact that it is slightly smaller could reflect several factors, including the richer array of pre-college controls I use in my models, model mis-specification resulting from linearities imposed in prior work and, perhaps most importantly, collider-stratification biases induced by conditioning on BA completion in \citet{Scott-Clayton}'s models (biases that are likely reduced by the inclusion of time-varying controls).} As I discuss in the main text, an additional, especially instructive point of comparison are instrumental variable (IV) estimates of returns to years of schooling.
 These results are in fact quite consistent with those I report in the main text.

 Of course, an alternative explanation is that my estimates are upwardly biased by a large degree of unobserved confounding.
 While the sequential ignorability assumption facilitates identification of educational effect pathways under a weaker set of conditions than might be typically invoked in mediation settings, it is still strong and fundamentally unverifiable.
 To assess potential bias of the estimated MPSEs due to unobserved confounders not picked up in my covariate set $(X,\overline{Z}_{K})$, I propose a sensitivity analysis for each of the MPSEs.